 Liveaboard Group Offers

-If you’re diving with a larger group (6 or more), you can either book as a group to get a discount or you can charter the entire vessel.
+If you’re diving with a larger group (6 or more), you can either book as a group to get a discount or you can charter the entire boat.
 Liveaboard charters allows more flexibility and control over the itinerary.

 Liveaboards for Solo Travellers